MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/use-custom-model-driven-app-on-mobile.md

 Your app maker can enable [Mobile commanding improvements](../maker/model-driven-apps/app-properties.md#features) to provide easy access to contextual commands when you're using Power Apps mobile.
 Here's a list of improvements:

 - The **Delete** command is automatically hidden when it's not applicable.
 For example, when there is no record selected then you won't see the option to **Delete** because nothing is selected.
-- The **Process** command is hidden when there is no process defined for the table.
+- The **Process** command is hidden when there is no process defined for a table.

   | Before | After |
   | :---:         |     :---:      |
   | ![Old process comman.](media/process.png "Process command shown.")| ![Process command.](media/process-2.png "Process command hidden.")|

-- The command bar for tablets was at the button and it was limited to only show up to three commands.
+- The command bar on a tablet was at the button and it was limited to only show up to three commands.
 Now the commands on forms, grids, and dashboards pages are displayed at the top.

     ![Command bar on tablet.](media/command-bar-tablet.png "Command bar on tablet.")